argoproj/argo-events/gateways/community/slack/README.md

 **4. Trigger Workflow**

-As soon as there a message is consumed from SQS queue, a workflow will be triggered.
+A workflow will be triggered when slack sends an event.